ganeti/ganeti/doc/install.rst

 You can also use file-based storage only, without LVM, but this setup is not detailed in this document.

+If you choose to use RBD-based instances, there's no need for LVM provisioning.
+However, this feature is experimental, and is not recommended for production clusters.

 While you can use an existing system, please note that the Ganeti installation is intrusive in terms of changes to the system configuration, and it's best to use a newly-installed system without